-Working in the ER, I often see dogs suffering from blood loss as a result of trauma, which can become life-threatening if not properly treated.
+Working in the ER as a veterinarian, I often see dogs suffering from blood loss as a result of trauma, which can become life-threatening if not properly treated.
 If bleeding is severe or continuous, a dog can lose enough blood to cause shock.

-Shock from blood loss is classified as hypovolemic shock, which basically means that there is not enough fluid (blood) circulating throughout the body.
-Without an adequate volume, organs such as the kidneys and GI tract are not being perfused (nourished), and this state can quickly turn deadly.
+Shock from blood loss is classified as hypovolemic shock, which basically means that there is not enough fluid (blood) circulating throughout the dog's body.
+Without an adequate volume, organs such as the kidneys and GI tract are not being perfused (nourished), and this state can quickly turn fatal in dogs.
 Your veterinarian can tell if your dog is in shock by physical exam findings such as a high heart rate, a low blood pressure and weak pulses.

 The following techniques are listed in order of preference.
 As a word of caution: The first rule when dealing with an injured pet is to avoid injury to yourself.
 Take appropriate precautions, such as the use of a muzzle, to avoid being bitten.
 You can create a “make-shift muzzle” by using a long piece of material such as a men’s tie, non-retractable leash or piece of cloth.
 All too often, I see owners having to make a trip to the emergency room for themselves as well as their pet.